Bounds on the Threshold Ramsey Multiplicity of Ramsey Numbers with Many Colors: Introduction

 \section{Introduction}

 The \textit{Ramsey number} $R(s,t)$ is the least integer $n$ such that any coloring of the edges of $K_n$ with two colors produces either a monochromatic $K_s$ in one color or a monochromatic $K_t$ in the other.
-More generally, we have the following
+For a positive integer $k$, write $[k]=\{1,\ldots,k\}$.
+More generally, we have the following definition.